 Hub motors are independent of the bike’s gears, meaning they are easy to use, with the selected gear bearing no influence on the performance of the motor.

-We don’t any longer offer these Direct Drive motors as standard options, but can source 500w-1000w direct drive motors for fitting into front wheel dropouts.
+500w-1000w direct drive motors can be sourced for fitting into front wheel dropouts.
 These are a common solution for delta (single wheel at the front) upright tricycles.

 (DIRECT DRIVE MOTORS ONLY) When your bike is going downhill beyond the motor’s top speed, or you apply the brakes (presuming you’ve fitted the supplied brake levers with electrical signal coming out), direct drive motors will provide regen braking to assist you to slow down.
 The system reverses the current flow of the motor and converts your kinetic energy back into electricity, which feeds back into your battery.